 - You can use the breaking knife to cut the meat into various pieces, such as steaks, roasts, and chops.
 It’s also used for cutting through bones and skin.

-- A cimeter knife is a type of butcher’s knife commonly used to break down significant cuts of meat, particularly beef.
+- A cimeter knife is a type of butcher’s knife commonly used to break down large cuts of meat, particularly beef.

 - The cimeter knife is sometimes called a scimitar knife or a scimitar steak knife due to its curved blade resembling a scimitar sword.

-- The cimeter knife typically has a length of between 10 and 14 inches.
-The blade is curved upwards towards the tip and tapering down towards the edge.
+- The cimeter knife typically has a length of between 10 and 14 inches, and the blade is curved upwards towards the tip and tapering down towards the edge.